-- 1. The Canadian Institute of Mining, Metallurgy and Petroleum (CIM), definitions were followed for Mineral Resource Estimates. - 2.
-Open pit Mineral Resources were estimated at a cut-off grade of 0.3 g/t AuEq and were constrained by a Whittle pit shell.
-Underground Mineral Resources were estimated at a cut-off grade of 0.9 g/t AuEq. - 3.
-Mineral Resources were estimated using long-term metal prices of US\$1,400 per ounce gold and US\$3.25 per pound copper; and an exchange rate of US\$1.00 = C\$1.25. - 4. $AuEq = (Au grade + 1.546 \times Cu grade).$ - 5.
-A recovery of 83% was used for gold and 92% for copper. - 6.
-Figures have been rounded to the appropriate level of precision for the reporting of Mineral Resources. - 7.
-Due to rounding, some columns or rows may not compute exactly as shown. - 8.
-The resource estimate was prepared by RPA Principal Geological Engineer Luke Evans, M.Sc., P.Eng. - 9.
-Mineral Resources that are not Mineral Reserves do not have demonstrated economic viability.
+1. The Canadian Institute of Mining, Metallurgy and Petroleum (CIM), definitions were followed for Mineral Resource Estimates.

+2. Open pit Mineral Resources were estimated at a cut-off grade of 0.3 g/t AuEq and were constrained by a Whittle pit shell.
+Underground Mineral Resources were estimated at a cut-off grade of 0.9 g/t AuEq.

+3. Mineral Resources were estimated using long-term metal prices of US\$1,400 per ounce gold and US\$3.25 per pound copper; and an exchange rate of US\$1.00 = C\$1.25.

+4. AuEq = (Au grade + 1.546 x Cu grade).

+5. A recovery of 83% was used for gold and 92% for copper.

+6. Figures have been rounded to the appropriate level of precision for the reporting of Mineral Resources.

+7. Due to rounding, some columns or rows may not compute exactly as shown.

+8. The resource estimate was prepared by RPA Principal Geological Engineer Luke Evans, M.Sc., P.Eng.

+9. Mineral Resources that are not Mineral Reserves do not have demonstrated economic viability.
 The estimate of Mineral Resources may be materially affected by environmental, permitting, legal, title, taxation, socio-political, marketing, or other relevant issues.

-The mineral resource estimate was prepared pursuant to National Instrument 43-101 - Standards Disclosure for Mineral Projects ("Ni 43-101") by RPA Inc. and has been reviewed internally by the

-Company.
-The full technical report will be available on SEDAR under the Corporation's issuer profile within 45 calendar days of November 19, 2018.
+The mineral resource estimate was prepared pursuant to National Instrument 43-101 - Standards Disclosure for Mineral Projects ("Ni 43-101") by RPA Inc. and has been reviewed internally by the Company.
+The full technical report is available on SEDAR under the Corporation's issuer profile.